 Ephesus Ancient City (Izmir)

-A visit to the Ruins of Ephesus will give you an amazing opportunity to take great shots.
+A visit to Ephesus will give you an amazing opportunity to take great shots.
 Library of Celsus, the most impressive building in Ephesus, tops the list of best places to take photos.

-Ephesus Ancient City is Most Instagrammable Place in Turkey
+Ephesus Ancient City is the Most Instagrammable Place in Turkey

 Oludeniz and its neighbor Belcekiz beach offer postcard like sceneries to take beautiful photos.
 In addition to paragliding, taking photos of parachutes is equally fun.